moDevsome/moFilesManager/README.md

 $folder_object->drain();
 ```
 This method recursively remove all items contained into the folder.
-A rollback function minimise the impact of eventuel errors occurred during the process.
+A rollback function minimise the impact of eventual errors occurred during the process.
 This method return TRUE in case of success, else FALSE.

 ### Delete the folder